-An eating disorder is an extreme form of food and weight preoccupation.
+An eating disorder is a type of mental health challenge that involves extreme food or weight preoccupation and eating behaviours that are harmful to physical and mental health.
 There are strict criteria to define clinically diagnosable eating disorders, and many eating disorders go undiagnosed.
 We encourage you to get support for disordered eating thoughts and behaviours, whether or not you have a clinical diagnosis.

 Definitions help health professionals understand how each condition develops and progresses, and how to treat people with similar symptoms.

 Eating disorder diagnostic criteria from the DSM V (Diagnostic and Statistical Manual of Mental Disorders) cover the following diagnoses, among others:

 - Anorexia nervosa